What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Problem Setup and Notation

-\paragraph{Why not semantic similarity?} An alternative version of our setup would be to partition claims based solely on semantic similarity, as previous work has done~\cite{DBLP:journals/corr/abs-2503-20062,DBLP:conf/emnlp/0001ABYBA24}.
-However, sentence embeddings~\cite{reimers-2019-sentence-bert} can only measure equivalence based on functionally similar phrases.
-For example, the phrases ``Claude Shannon is the father of information theory'' and ``Claude Shannon is not the father of information theory'' have extremely high semantic similarity (0.94)\footnote{Huggingface ID: \texttt{all-MiniLM-L6-v2}}, even though they present opposing claims.
+\paragraph{Why semantic equivalence?} Our aim, reflected in our problem setup and formulation, is to measure how diverse are the unique pieces of knowledge that different people can be exposed to when interacting with an LLM.
+To contrast our methodology with similar contemporary work on diversity~\cite{DBLP:journals/corr/abs-2503-20062,DBLP:conf/emnlp/0001ABYBA24,DBLP:journals/corr/abs-2510-22954}, an alternative version of our setup would be to partition claims based solely on semantic similarity, i.e., the distance between claims in a semantic embedding space.
+However, semantic similarity can only describe the degree to which two pieces of text are functionally similar, and only in extreme cases whether they convey the same piece of information.
+To illustrate: the phrases ``Claude Shannon is the father of information theory'' and ``Claude Shannon is not the father of information theory'' have high semantic similarity (0.94)\footnote{Huggingface ID: \texttt{all-MiniLM-L6-v2}}, even though they present opposing claims.
 Similarly, ``Claude Shannon is the father of quantum theory'' is an entirely different claim from ``Claude Shannon is the father of information theory,'' but these two also have high semantic similarity (0.805).
-This setup would not reflect our definition of meaning classes.
+Therefore, while semantic similarity can be useful in order to find candidate pairs which are semantically equivalent, partitioning based on similarity alone would lead to classes which contain potentially many different pieces of knowledge, thus underestimating diversity and not reflecting our definition of meaning classes.\footnote{We will demonstrate this empirically by comparing our methodology to two previous approaches based solely on semantic similarity (Artificial Hivemind by~\citealt{DBLP:journals/corr/abs-2510-22954} and LLM tropes by \citealt{DBLP:conf/emnlp/0001ABYBA24}).}